selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 }
 ```

 Last `stop` directive is required to stop processing this messages, otherwise they will get to common system syslog.
-Btw, if application can use socket for log messages than standard `/dev/log`(both nginx and haproxy can do this), then we can create separete Input for this socket with  [imuxsock](http://www.rsyslog.com/doc/v8-stable/configuration/modules/imuxsock.html) module and assign it separate ruleset.
+Btw, if application can use socket for log messages than standard `/dev/log`(both nginx and haproxy can do this), then we can create separate Input for this socket with  [imuxsock](http://www.rsyslog.com/doc/v8-stable/configuration/modules/imuxsock.html) module and assign it separate ruleset.
 So parsing whole log stream for some tags would not be required.

 ### Reading log files set by wildcard

 *Interlude*

-Programmer: Hey, I can't find logs somevendor.log for begining of last month on log server, could you help me?
+Programmer: Hey, I can't find logs somevendor.log for beginning of last month on log server, could you help me?
 Devops: Hmmm...
 Are we writing such logs?
 You should have told me.
-Anyway, logrotate already cleand everything older than a week
+Anyway, logrotate already cleaned everything older than a week
 Programmer: @#$%^@!

 If application it creating many logs, and new ones appear often, updating configuration every time is inconvenient.
 I'd like to have some automation.
 [Imfile](http://www.rsyslog.com/doc/v8-stable/configuration/modules/imfile.html) module can read files specified by wildcards, and it saves filename in message metadata.
 But it saves full path, and we need only the last component, so we have to extract it.
 And here is the place to use `$.suffix` variable.